 My research is in the area of English Literature.

-She is interested in comparative, feminist, and gender studies, with a particular current focus on poetry.
+She is interested in comparative, feminist, and gender studies.
 With Professor Claire Connolly at University College Cork and Dr Paul O'Leary at Aberystwyth University, she runs the Wales-Ireland Research Network.

 My research to date has focused on a) rediscovering neglected Welsh women writers and bringing their work back into the public domain and b) bringing comparative and feminist perspectives to bear on wide a range of twentieth-century literature.